luisplduarte/cleaning-company-management-app/memory-bank/progress.md

 # Project Progress

 ## Current Status
-Project foundation and authentication system are complete.
-Client, job, and worker management features are implemented with core CRUD operations in place.
-UI components have been standardized across the application with consistent styling and behavior.
+Project foundation and core features are complete.
+Client, job, and worker management systems are fully operational with CRUD capabilities.
+Advanced features including dashboard analytics, calendar integration, and payment tracking have been implemented.
+UI components are standardized with consistent styling and behavior across the application.

 ## Completed Tasks
 1. Created Next.js project with TypeScript ✓